FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Pokemon Mystery Dungeon Pathfinder 2e Concept for Scourge.md

 Trained in your choice of Occultism or Performance Trained in a number of additional skills equal to 4 plus your Intelligence modifier
 #### Attacks
-Trained in
+Trained in simple and martial weapons, and unarmed attacks
-Trained in a number of additional skills equal to  plus your Intelligence modifier
-#### Defenses
+#### Defences
 Trained in light armour
-Trained in unarmoured defense
+Trained in unarmoured defence
 #### Class DC
 Trained in Bard Class DC
 #### Moves (Spells)